-3D Surface Plot of Returns: Bubble Price Pattern for Intel
+3D Surface Chart of Returns: Bubble Price Pattern for Intel

 Investors and traders buy stocks on the price upside because most buy and sell combinations are profitable as prices rise.
 When prices rise rapidly in a short period, a bubble usually forms topped with an unsustainable peak followed by a price collapse where prices decline very rapidly.